Spreadsheet & table updated daily

 Updated on May 24th, 2022 by Jonathan Weber

 The marijuana industry continues to experience a lot of growth.
 Multiple countries around the world have already moved to legalized recreational marijuana.
 In the U.S., 18 states plus DC have legalized recreational marijuana already, with many more having legalized medicinal use – 39 in total.
 It is likely that more states will follow suit in the coming years, and eventually, there might be federal legalization of marijuana in the US.

-As tech bubble investors remember, rapid industry growth alone does not guarantee investing success.
-Choosing the best (or least risky) stocks in a growing industry can make a world of difference for returns.
+While this naturally leads to a potentially significant investment opportunity, investors would do well to remember some of the industry bubbles of the past.
+For example, the tech bubble of the late 1990’s is a constant reminder that rapid industry growth alone does not guarantee investing success.
+Choosing the highest-quality companies (or least risky stocks) in a growing industry can make a world of difference for returns.

 Click the link below to download our free Excel spreadsheet of more than 100 marijuana stocks.